 - Set your microwave to a maximum of 50 percent power.
 This will minimize the chance that your eggs overcook and lose their fluffy texture.

-- Place your leftover quiche on a microwave-safe plate and warm for about three minutes.
+- Place leftover quiche on a microwave-safe plate and warm for about three minutes.

 - If your quiche hasn’t reached your desired temp after three minutes, heat in 30-second increments to avoid overheating.